One of our absolute favourite tours in Asia is this adventurous route trip through the wilds of Kyrgyzstan. It involves a memorable, and at times…

 A highlight of the trip awaits today as we visit the annual Shyrdak Festival in the village of At-Bashy.
 ‘Shyrdaks’ are the traditional felt rugs made by Kyrgyz nomads from sheep’s wool.
 You’ll see literally hundreds of them for sale, with a broad range of contrasting colours, patterns and styles.
 Some of the finest makers in Central Asia will be demonstrating their art, making this the best souvenir shopping opportunity of the tour!

-✓ 13 nights' accommodation
+✓ 10 nights' accommodation

 ✓ Internal travel by shared vehicle

-✓ English-speaking local guides throughout accompanied by Joan Pollock
+✓ English-speaking local guides throughout, accompanied by Joan Pollock

 ✓ All guided sightseeing noted on the itinerary

-DEPARTURE DATE | PRICE PER PERSON | SINGLE ROOM supplement | AVAILABILITY | |
+DEPARTURE DATE | PRICE PER PERSON | SINGLE ROOM supplement | AVAILABILITY |

-With the world now largely open again, now is the time to begin planning your 2022 adventures in Asia.
-Our Travel Specialists are ready to take your call and discuss the adventure you have spent the last 2-years dreaming of.
+With the Summer almost upon us, now is the time to begin planning your next summer adventures in Asia.
+Our Travel Specialists are ready to take your call and discuss the adventure you have been dreaming of.

 Or call us on 0208 566 3739